Crown & Bridge Preparation Aftercare

 Managing Discomfort

-Take an anti-inflammatory such as ibuprofen or naproxen as recommended to reduce inflammation and discomfort.
+- Take an anti-inflammatory such as ibuprofen or naproxen as recommended.

 Eating & Chewing Guidelines